Sheldon Ogilvie

 Mak has been passionate about fencing since she first started in 2021.
 She quickly started working her way up the ranks both competing and refereeing at first regional, then national events.

 As a high school student working towards her Sport Coaching Certificate, she is eager to share her experience and knowledge with fencers of all levels.
-She is also proud to serve as the Student Leader at Avonside Girls High, and a supporting coach at Selwyn House.
+She is also proud to serve as the Student Leader at Avonside Girls High, and a supporting coach at the club with our primary school classes.

 Join our coaching team!
 If you're passionate about our values and empowering the next generation of athletes, we'd love to hear from you even if you have no prior experience with fencing.
 Send us an email at piwakawakafencing@gmail.com to learn more about our coaching opportunities, requirements, and how you can be part of the Pīwakawaka Fencing community.